Posts

 We already talked about Why using Micro Frontend and How to use it.
-But now let’s explorer a working example to understand it better.
+Now let’s explore a working example to understand it better.

-Building a Micro Frontend Architecture with Qwik, Angular, and React
+Building a Micro Frontend Architecture with Qwik, Angular, React, and Rust

-Micro frontend architecture is gaining popularity as a way to develop scalable and modular web applications.
+Micro frontend architecture is a practical way to develop scalable and modular web applications.
 By breaking down a monolithic frontend into smaller, independently deployable modules, teams can work more efficiently and scale their applications with ease.
-In this tutorial, we’ll explore how to build a micro frontend architecture using Qwik as the shell application and integrating Angular and React components as micro frontends.
-We’ll also utilize Redux for communication between the micro frontends.

 1